unification-com/wrkchain/templates/docs/md/sections/deploy_root_contract_testnet.md

 truffle migrate --network development-pk
 ```

+**Post Deployment**

-Once deployed, make a note of the contract address.
+Once deployed using either of the methods above, make a note of the contract
+address.
 You can obtain this by running:

 ```bash
 node abi.js addr $__MAINCHAIN_NETWORK_ID__